-Blanchet Catholic School will help current students of all abilities progress toward graduation from Blanchet.
+Blanchet Catholic School strives to assist current students of all abilities progress toward graduation from Blanchet.
 In doing this, certain accommodations may be necessary.
 Blanchet administration and staff will work with such students and their families on a case-by-case basis.